kevinleedrum/mds/vuepress/css-documentation/colors.md

     mounted() {
       [...document.styleSheets].forEach(stylesheet => {
         try {
+          // The global colors are pulled from the document stylesheet.
+Only `--mc-` variables with
+          // raw hex values are included (so component-specific variables are excluded).
           [...stylesheet.cssRules].forEach(rule => {
             if (!rule || !rule.selectorText || rule.selectorText !== ':root') return
             const vars = [...rule.style].filter(name => name.startsWith("--mc-"))